 Jurisdictions Selected: 13 (max)

-Results for America invites place-based teams to apply for this 8-9 session virtual Sprint led by National Coalition for Civil Right to Counsel (NCCRC), PolicyLink, Heartland Center for Jobs and Freedom, and Red Bridge Strategies.
+Results for America invites place-based teams to apply for this 9 session virtual Sprint led by National Coalition for Civil Right to Counsel (NCCRC), PolicyLink, and Human Impact Partners.
 Selected collaborative government and local practitioner teams committed to advancing the right to counsel for tenants facing eviction in their communities will receive expert guidance on how to advance towards enactment, design, implementation, and sustainability of a tenant right to counsel policy and programs.
 In addition to intra and inter jurisdictional learning from experts with substantial experience, and networking with like jurisdictions, this is an opportunity to build a coalition of diverse individuals, organizations, and sectors in your jurisdiction that are all working in partnership to push a right to counsel for tenants forward.

 Read on to learn more about the need for tenant right to counsel policies and programs, and more Sprint logistics and requirements.

 Evictions do not just threaten a person’s immediate housing and personal property.
-Evictions also negatively impact tenant mental and physical health, employment stability, and increase the risk of homelessness, which can in turn increase interactions with the criminal justice system and child welfare system.
-Evictions are particularly devastating for children, impacting their development, and educational attainment.
+Evictions also negatively impact tenant mental and physical health, employment stability, and increase the risk of homelessness, which can in turn increase interactions with the criminal legal system and child welfare system.
+Evictions are particularly devastating for children, impacting their social and emotional development and educational attainment.
 And during COVID-19, evicted tenants have faced increased exposure to the virus, which can be life threatening for unstably housed populations.
+The health and social impacts of evictions are heavily racialized, further entrenching existing racial and health injustices.

 The power dynamic between landlords and tenants is imbalanced from the beginning of the rental relationship.
 Landlords write the leases; landlords say yes or no to a potential renter; and landlords determine whether and when to employ the eviction process.
 The mere filing of an eviction action against a tenant, regardless of the outcome (including if the tenant won), can remain on a tenant’s record for years and impact future housing opportunities.